arXiv/arxiv-docs/help/ir.md

     authorize reposting in another repository.
-Licenses such as the Creative Commons Attribution license (CC BY) or the Public Domain Dedication do permit such reposting (see [arXiv License Information](license.md) for information about licenses
+Licenses such as the Creative Commons Attribution license (CC BY) or the Public Domain Dedication do permit such reposting (see [arXiv License Information](license) for information about licenses
     supported).
 2.  there is some local rule or law that permits copying local researchers' articles into an institutional repository.